alex27dz/JM_Web_automation_framework/README.md

 Set up framework:

+0 - Crate a new project using Virtual environment - you will be asked at first what python version to use and what environment - choose virtual.

 1 - Download chromeDriver, make sure it matches our chrome browser version: https://chromedriver.chromium.org/downloads

 2 - Go to settings, preferences, project, project interpreter - and choose our downloaded version of python to be the project interpreter.